Balancing the needs of different website visitors to your nonprofit’s website (All about audiences and tasks)

 By doing these interviews early, you can focus the conversations more on organization needs, goals for the future, measures of success, and lessons from past projects.
 This is the type of feedback that only internal stakeholders can provide.

-What stakeholder interviews most useful for
+What stakeholder interviews are most useful for

 Internal stakeholders shouldn’t be collectively deciding things like how best to organize a website or what information or features are “obvious”, “intuitive”, or “don’t make sense”.
 That’s because a nonprofit’s website is not for staff or the board, it’s for the people the nonprofit serves or engaged with outside the organization.
 As the saying goes: “you are not your user”.